 With a life-long interest in fiber, Lea McComas began sewing at age 6 and quilting at 16.
 She earned an M.A. in Education, and has been a public school educator for almost 40 years,

 including 9 years spent serving military families stationed overseas.
 While living abroad, Lea immersed herself in the local cultures, learning the arts and traditions of the people with whom she lived.
 This included studying carpet weaving in Turkey, and fabric dying in Japan.

-Lea returned to the states in 2001 to reside in Colorado where she rekindled her interest in quilting and was exposed to the amazing world of art quilts.
-Simultaneously, she began a study of classic European art, and developed a keen interest in portrait and figurative art.
-Her current techniques and works are a synthesis of these passions as she uses thread and fabric to create realistic pictorial works.
+Upon her return to the states in 2001, Lea discovered art quilting.
+Simultaneously, she began a study of classic European art, and developed a keen interest in portrait and figurative works.
+Her current techniques and compositions are a synthesis of these passions as she uses thread and fabric to create realistic pictorial works.
 Her award-winning portrait and genre quilts have been exhibited around the world, including Geneva, Viena, New York, Johannesburg, and San Diego.
 She has been featured in numerous publications and online platforms such as Quilting Arts TV & Magazine, and